Lyrics as Poetry #3

 The 32 reprinted lyrics are all footnoted with comments by the songwriters, offering a glimpse into their process.
 It’s a nice touch, proving once and for all that their words are not simply a means to an end.

-There are also insights from 20 writers who take the opportunity to enthuse about love, be it ‘romantic or familial, about heartbreak or loss, [about] self respect and yearning for connection or endearment of a place or time’.
+There are also insights from 20 writers who take the opportunity to enthuse about love, be it ‘romantic or familial, about heartbreak or loss,

 Design-wise, it’s a little larger and a little slimmer than a novel.
 Soft pencil drawings by the journal’s designer Justin Page are scattered throughout, roughly framing the lyrics and adding a gentle weight to each page.
 The last page is ruled and entitled ‘Notes’, encouraging handwritten annotations.
 It feels personal, like a high quality handmade document – which is, I think, what the editors hoped to achieve.
 As Sara’s introduction says, the journal is ‘our mix for you’.